-Grand Canyon University is a gated community with Public Safety security personnel posted at guard stations at each entry to campus.
+Grand Canyon University is a gated community and Public Safety security personnel are posted at guard stations at each entry to campus.
 Access to the campus is controlled by Public Safety Department personnel 24 hours a day.
-Automatic license plate readers have been installed at main entrance and exit points to help quickly identify vehicles which do not belong on campus.

-On-campus student housing facilities are located within the fenced perimeter of campus, remain locked, and require an electronic key fob for entrance into the main lobby and halls.
+On-campus student housing facilities are always secured and require an electronic key fob for entrance into the main lobby and halls.
 Electronic access to lobbies and halls is limited to only those living in the building.
 A unique key is required to enter each room from the electronically accessed hall.
-Public Safety security personnel are assigned to patrol and monitor activity in each student housing building.
+Public Safety security personnel are specifically assigned to patrol and monitor activity in each student housing building.

-Other campus buildings (academic, administrative, social, and athletic) are open from 6:00am until 10:00pm daily.
-Building entrances and individual rooms are secured with a lock and key by Public Safety employees during non-business hours.
+Other campus buildings (academic, administrative, social and athletic) are open from 6 am until 10 pm daily.
+Buildings are secured daily by Public Safety employees during non-business hours.
 Routine patrols of all buildings are conducted both during business hours and non-business hours.
-Some campus buildings are also monitored by security alarms and cameras.
 Access to individual classrooms and laboratories during business hours is limited to those enrolled in the courses meeting there.
 After-hours access is not authorized.

 Facilities are maintained to ensure safety and security.
 Building design, landscaping and outdoor lighting are designed for safety and security.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
-Groundskeeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lit route to buildings.
+Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lit route to buildings.
 Students and employees are encouraged to report any security or maintenance needs to Public Safety at 602-639-8100.
-During regular business hours, the Facilities Department will be notified to ensure that all maintenance requests are resolved in a timely manner.
-If after hours, Public Safety will address any immediate security needs and report maintenance issues to Facilities on a daily basis.
+During regular business hours, the Facilities

+Department will be notified to ensure that all maintenance requests are resolved in a timely manner.
+If after hours, Public Safety will immediately address any security needs and report maintenance issues to Facilities on a daily basis.